Denver Weather: Air Quality Suffers On Wednesday As The Polar Vortex Moves Closer

-The Colorado Department of Public Health and Environment has declared the air unhealthy on Wednesday for sensitive groups which includes young children, older adults, and anyone with respiratory problems.RELATED: Not Vaccinated In Colorado: Up To 20,0000 Intellectually And Developmentally Disabled Adults
+The Colorado Department of Public Health and Environment has declared the air unhealthy on Wednesday for sensitive groups which includes young children, older adults, and anyone with respiratory problems.RELATED: Persistent Colorado Unemployment Fraud Problems Having Snowball Effect On Available Resources

 An Air Quality Alert continues until 4 p.m.
 Wednesday for Boulder, Broomfield, Adams, Denver, Jefferson, Arapahoe, and Douglas Counties.
 Metro area residents are asked to limit driving non-EV vehicles as much as possible to help reduce pollution.

 The air quality issues are directly related to the shallow arctic airmass which is found everywhere in Colorado east of the mountains.
 Because of the shallow nature of the cold air, it can’t reach into the mountains.
 It also means the air a couple thousand feet above the metro area is warmer than the air near the ground.
 This phenomenon is called an inversion and is somewhat common in the winter months in the Denver area.
-When it happens, particulate matter (pollution) gets trapped near the ground because the warm air aloft prevents it from escaping higher into the atmosphere as it usually does.RELATED: Yes, You Can Get COVID-19 A Second Time.
-And Several Hundred Coloradans Have
+When it happens, particulate matter (pollution) gets trapped near the ground because the warm air aloft prevents it from escaping higher into the atmosphere as it usually does.RELATED: 'Hug Tent' Allows Loved Ones Comfort Amid COVID Safety Precautions

 A quick look at expected high temperatures for Wednesday makes it easy to see where the cold air is and isn’t.
 Many mountain towns like Breckenridge, Vail, and Aspen will be at least 5-10 degrees warmer than the Denver metro rea on Wednesday and the same is expected for Thursday.

 As the infamous polar vortex moves farther south and west in the coming days, even colder weather will invade Colorado.
-The Denver area will experience the coldest weather so far this season with weekend low temperatures falling below zero and highs only in the teens.MORE: Rep. Joe Neguse Helps Convince U.S. Senate To Move Ahead In Impeachment Trial Of Former President Trump
+The Denver area will experience the coldest weather so far this season with weekend low temperatures falling below zero and highs only in the teens.MORE: Interior Nominee Focus Of Colorado Bid To Keep Lands Agency